How Much is a Raw Food Diet for Dogs

 • Kibble diets might lead to higher medical costs for chronic conditions.

-In summary, raw diets have higher upfront costs but can lead to savings on healthcare in the long run.
+In summary, raw diets have higher upfront costs but can lead to healthcare savings in the long run.
 Traditional diets offer a lower initial price but might increase healthcare expenses.

 Budgeting For A Raw Food Diet and How Much is a Raw Food Diet for Dogs